devtpc/Spark01-Basics/README.md

 #plan the deployment
 terraform plan -out terraform.plan

-#deploy.
-If asked, answer yes
+#confirm and apply the deployment.
+If asked, answer yes.
 terraform apply terraform.plan
 ```
 After running the script, you get a message, that 'Apply complete'.
 The following picture shows a modification, if you run it for the first time, All resources would be in the 'added' category.

 ![Terraform created](/screenshots/img_terraform_created.png)

-The original template suggested a vm_size of "Standard_D2_v2", but it was modified to "Standard_D3_v2"
+The original template suggested a vm_size of "Standard_D2_v2", but it was modified to "Standard_D3_v2".

 ### Optional: Verify the infrastructure
-To verify infrastructure visually, login to the Azure portal, and enter resource groups.
+To verify the infrastructure visually, login to the Azure portal, and view your resource groups.
 There are  2 new resource groups:
-* the one, which was parameterized, rg-youruniquename-yourregion
+* the one, which was parameterized, named rg-youruniquename-yourregion, with the Kubernetes Service and the Storage account.

 ![AKS created 1](/screenshots/img_aks_created_1.png)